tony-albanese/ci-project-4/README.md

 |Search by Title|As a logged in user <br> when I enter text in the Title field <br> and click the Search Button <br> A page listing the books whose Title contains any of the entered terms is loaded.|PASS|
 |Search by Description|As a logged in user<br> when I enter text in the description field <br> and click the Search Button <br> A page listing the books whose Description contains any of the entered terms is loaded.|PASS|

+# Version Control Strategy

 # Deployment

 ## technology used
 + gunicorn - server to run django on heroku
 + dj-database-url- Use Database URLs in your Django Application.
-+ dj3-cloudinary-storage - Allows use of cloudinary
++ dj3-cloudinary-storage - Allows use of Cloudinary storage to serve static files and media.
+This is important since django is not really designed to serve static files itself.
-+ crispy-forms
++ crispy-forms - A package to help automatically style django forms
-+ bootstrap 5
++ bootstrap 5 - A CSS/JavaScript library developed at Twitter to make responsive websites.

 ## Project Creation